 What Causes Outages?

-It’s a good idea to have an insight into the cause of your outage before you attempt a re-light.
+It’s a good idea to understand the cause of your outage before you attempt a re-light.
 Here’s a quick look at some pilot-extinguishing problems:

-- Equipment.
-If condensation, air supply or gas pressure aren’t the problem, have a professional check your furnace’s hardware.
-Problems can sometimes occur with the gas valve, thermocouple connection or your thermostat.
+- Equipment: If condensation, air supply, or gas pressure aren’t the problem, have a professional check your furnace’s hardware.
+Problems can sometimes occur with the gas valve, thermocouple connection, or thermostat.
 Trapped air in your gas line could also keep your pilot light from igniting.
 A trained technician will identify your problem and provide an appropriate solution.